thinktandem/thinktandem.io/src/content/articles/lando-blt-acquia.md

 Introduction
 ------------

 [Acquia BLT](https://blt.readthedocs.io/en/latest/) is the Acquia Build Launch Tool (BLT).
-It can be a paradigm shift for many Drupal developers.
-The idea is that your [`production` environment is an artifact of development](https://slides-production-artifact.herokuapp.com/#/).
-In brief that is to say that you need different things in your `dev` environment than what you need to run the `production` web application.
+It can be a paradigm shift for many Drupal developers, but the idea is that your [`production` environment is an artifact of development](https://slides-production-artifact.herokuapp.com/#/).
+In brief, that is to say you need different things in your `dev` environment than what you need to run the `production` web application.
 BLT helps us embody this workflow by providing a build and deploy pipeline where we have all the tools we need and love in `dev` and with a simple `lando blt deploy` command the `production` artifact is generated, sanitized, and delivered to the Acquia Cloud.
 Awesome!

 Init the Lando BLT Lightning App
 --------------------------------

 Make a directory for your new app and `cd` into it.
-Then use the `lando init` command to get going:
+Then, use the `lando init` command to get going:

 ```bash
 lando init -r drupal8
 ```

 Edit the resulting `.lando.yml` file and add the `tooling` key.
-This will make Lando aware of the `blt` commnd inside the app.
+This will make Lando aware of the `blt` command inside the app.

 ```yaml
 name: lando-lightning